orvi-tmp/learning-c-with-pebble/chapter10.md

 Structs are often compared to classes from object-oriented languages.
 Many programmers have had experience in object-oriented languages and have used classes and objects.
 Structs are a kind of precursor to classes.

 Structs are simliar to classes in several ways.
 Both are ways to encapsulate different kinds of data into one structure.
 Both constructs allow dynamic allocation of instances.
+Dot notation is used in both structures.

 However, there are some fundamental differences between structs and classes.
 Structs do not contain methods as classes do, which means they cannot contain constructors or destructors.
 In most languages that use classes, objects are declared separately and can only be used when instantiated.
 In C, variables can be declared as structs and used without instantiation.

-In addition, class assignment in most object-oriented languages is done using references or pointers.
+In addition, object assignment in most object-oriented languages is done using references or pointers.
 Passing classes as parameters is also pass-by-reference.
 Structs, on the other hand, are assigned by copying the contents of one variable to another.
 Passing structs as parameters will also copy from the source to the destination, unless the parameters are explicitly declared as pointers.

 ### The Basics of Unions ###